PMS and skin: Why your hormones might be wreaking havoc on your face

 Share

-What to expect from this article: Breakouts, oiliness, and skin sensitivity before your period are common and often related to hormones.
-PMS affects the skin through changes in oil production, inflammation, and immune response.
-This article explores what’s happening beneath the surface as well as potential remedies.
+Breakouts, oiliness and skin sensitivity before your period are common and often hormonal.
+PMS affects the skin through changes in oil production, inflammation and immune response.
+This article explores what is happening beneath the surface and what you can do about it.

 The luteal phase and your skin

-You’re a week away from your period and suddenly your skin feels different.
-It’s oilier, irritated and more reactive to products or environmental triggers.
-Maybe that one spot on your chin reappears like clockwork.
+You are a week away from your period and suddenly your skin feels different.
+It is oilier, more irritated, and more reactive to products or environmental triggers.
+Maybe that spot on your chin reappears like clockwork.

 This is no coincidence.
-During the luteal phase of your menstrual cycle, progesterone rises – increasing sebum (oil) production – while oestrogen begins to fall.
+During the luteal phase of the menstrual cycle, progesterone rises, increasing sebum (oil) production, while oestrogen begins to fall.
 These shifts can cause blocked pores, increased inflammation, and reduced skin barrier resilience.

-Dr Nina Ellis-Hervey, clinical health psychologist (PubMed) says that “hormones directly influence the sebaceous glands and skin microbiome.
-A sudden surge or drop can visibly show up on the face”.
+🧪 What the science says: Research confirms that hormones directly influence the sebaceous glands and skin microbiome.
+A surge or drop in oestrogen or progesterone can visibly show up on the face, particularly in the premenstrual window.

 PMS, acne and inflammation

-Hormonal acne isn’t the same as teenage acne.
-It tends to show up along the jawline and chin, is often cystic or painful, and may resist standard treatments.
+Hormonal acne is not the same as teenage acne.
+It tends to appear along the jawline and chin, is often cystic or painful, and may resist standard treatments.

 Progesterone can cause the skin to swell slightly, tightening pores and trapping oil.
-Combine that with inflammation and an increase in male sex hormones, and you have the perfect storm for PMS-related breakouts.
+Combined with increased inflammation and a rise in androgens (male sex hormones), this creates the perfect conditions for premenstrual breakouts.

-If your skin flares consistently before your period – and especially if it pairs with mood swings, fatigue, or digestive issues – it could be part of a broader hormonal pattern.
+If your skin flares consistently before your period, especially alongside mood swings, fatigue, or digestive issues, it could be part of a broader hormonal pattern worth tracking and addressing.

 Skin sensitivity and barrier function

-In addition to acne,many people experience increased skin sensitivity before their period.
-Products that usually work may suddenly sting, itch, or cause rashes.
-This is due to hormonal effects on the skin’s moisture retention and immune response.
+In addition to acne, many people experience increased skin sensitivity before their period.
+Products that usually work may suddenly sting, itch, or cause redness.
+This is due to hormonal effects on the skin's moisture retention and immune response.

 The drop in oestrogen reduces collagen production and weakens the skin barrier, making it more prone to irritation.
-You might notice flakiness, tightness, or flare-ups of underlying conditions like eczema.
+You might also notice flakiness, tightness, or flare-ups of underlying conditions such as eczema or rosacea in the days before your period.

 What might help?

-If PMS is showing up on your skin, consider:
+If PMS is showing up on your skin, here are four evidence-informed approaches worth trying.

 Avoid harsh actives in the premenstrual phase.
-Prioritise barrier-repairing ingredients like ceramides and niacinamide.
+Prioritise barrier-repairing ingredients such as ceramides and niacinamide.
+Gentle, fragrance-free cleansers and moisturisers will support the skin without aggravating sensitivity.

 Final thoughts

-Skin symptoms can be especially frustrating – they’re visible, hard to hide, and often dismissed as vanity.
+Skin symptoms can be especially frustrating - they are visible, hard to hide, and often dismissed as vanity.
 But the frustration is valid.
-Your skin is often seen as a reflection of your internal health, and skin complaints deserve compassion, not criticism.
+Your skin is often a reflection of your internal health, and skin complaints deserve compassion, not criticism.

-If your skin shifts predictably with your cycle, it’s not random – it’s hormonal – and it means that you can take proactive, personalised steps to support improvements.
+If your skin shifts predictably with your cycle, it is not random - it is hormonal.
+And that means you can take proactive, personalised steps to support improvements.

 - NHS: Premenstrual syndrome